 Anxiety treatment centres – There are some centres (these may or may not be part of a larger institution, like a hospital) that bring together a number of mental health professionals to offer a variety of mental health services.
 They may offer inpatient and/or outpatient programs.

 Help lines – There are many mental health help lines across Canada.
 These sometimes partner with crisis units, so they can provide direct intervention in the case of an emergency (please remember than if there is an active emergency, the best thing to do is always to call 911).

 Community-based organizations – These groups may offer services such as support groups, structured anxiety management programs, and referrals.

 Some organizations can act as directories that help individuals with anxiety to find mental health practitioners and services in their areas.
 The Canadian Mental Health Association is an example of this.

-- Increasingly people are going outside of conventional medical and clinical health care systems and adopting and using Complementary Alternate Medicine (C.A.M.) and holistic approaches.
+Some individuals with anxiety go outside of conventional medical and clinical health care systems to use alternate medicine and holistic approaches.

 People with anxiety can look for support in the form of self-help programs and online and in-person support groups and networks.